 NASA offers a travel grant of €500 to help defray the cost of travel and accommodation for research trips to the United States.
 The grant is named after Professor Rob Kroes, former NASA and EAAS president and a great promoter of internationalization.
-The grant is available for Masters and PhD students only.
+The grant is available for MA and PhD students only.
 Only NASA members are eligible to apply.

 The regulations are as follows: